josemrsantos/sql_sanity_check/README.md

 ### Anatomy of a connector

-A connector is an idependent Python module that takes care of the connection to a specific SQL DB engine.
+A connector is an independent Python module that takes care of the connection to a specific SQL DB engine.
 The Class created needs to be a context manager so that it can be used with the with statement.
 In the Library this class will be called something like:

 ```python